cian-chambliss-personal/thingify/README.md

 - [in] front [of] (first shape is directly in front of second shape )
 - Around (first shape is around the second shape)
 - Inside (first shape is inside the second shape)
+- Around Every # (duplicate the second shape in a circular pattern 'around' the first shape )
+- Mirror (second shape is duplicated and flipped on the axis specified - i.e. left/right/front/behind)

 # Modifiers